newrare/stratebot/README.md

 ## About Stratebot

-We want build an original strategy game application with Laravel, Tailwind css and Alpine.js.
+We want build an original strategy game application with Laravel, livewire, Tailwind css and Alpine.js.

 ## Status